Feeling Sick? How Your Pharmacy Can Help Diagnose with Testing Services

 • Strep throat.
 Within 10 to 20 minutes, this rapid antigen test helps diagnose if you have strep throat.
 It looks for antigens to strep A bacteria.
 For this test, a special swab is used to take a sample from the back of your throat and tonsils.

 • Flu.
-This is an immunoassay test that looks for the presence of Influenza A and B viruses.
+This test looks for the presence of Influenza A and B viruses.
 For this test, a special swab is inserted into your nose to take a sample from the middle and back of your nostrils.
-Results take approximately 15 minutes.
+Results take about 15 minutes.

-• COVID-19 rapid antigen test.
-This is a nasal swab test.
-You can get your results on-site usually within 15 minutes.
+• COVID-19.
+This nasal swab test looks for antigens to the SARS-CoV-2 virus (the virus that causes COVID-19).
+You can get your results onsite usually within 15 minutes.

 Why use a community pharmacy for diagnostic testing?

-The next time you’re feeling under the weather, consider going to your community pharmacy.
+The next time you’re feeling under the weather, consider visiting your local community pharmacy.
 The benefits of using a community pharmacy include the following:

 • Convenience.
 Your community pharmacy often has more locations than your doctor’s office, so there’s bound to be one close to you.
 You don’t have to wait for a doctor’s appointment — or wait in line at urgent care — to get a rapid test.
-In addition, pharmacies usually offer more flexible hours.
-This means you can get tested outside of normal office hours.
+Additionally, pharmacies typically offer more flexible hours.
+This means you can get tested outside of regular office hours.

 • Trust.
 You already have a relationship with your community pharmacy.
 You’ve relied on them to answer your questions regarding prescriptions and medications.
-You use the pharmacy all the time for your prescription and over-the-counter medication needs.
+You use the pharmacy frequently for your prescription and over-the-counter medication needs.
 Your pharmacist is trained and qualified to perform these tests.

 • One-stop care.
 Depending on your test results, your pharmacist can help you choose over-the-counter medications, supplements, and other supplies to help you feel better.
-They can also work with your doctor for any prescription medications you might need.
-You can get your test results and fill your prescription and other medications all in one appointment.
+They can also work with your doctor to address any prescription medications you may need.
+You can obtain your test results, fill your prescription, and receive other medications all in one appointment.

 Do all pharmacies offer testing?